-If a History and Physical is not in the hospital designated electronic medical record within twenty-four hours from time of admission, direct notification of the responsible Practitioner will be initiated.
+If a History and Physical is not in the hospital designated electronic medical record within twenty-four hours from time of admission or assignment to observation, direct notification of the responsible Practitioner will be initiated.
 If the History and Physical is not completed at forty-eight (48) hours after admission, all further admission Privileges shall be suspended until its completion.